Reinstatement FAQs - Super Speeder

 4. I am an out of state driver, How does this affect my driving privileges?

 Out of state drivers are subject to the same requirements as Georgia drivers.
 If you do not pay the Super Speeder fee, the DDS will impose a suspension of your non-resident driving privilege in Georgia.
 The DDS will then report the suspension to your home state’s licensing authority which would then decide to take additional action, if any.
-Out of State Drivers can use our Online Limited Services option to pay fines.
+Out of State Drivers can use our Online Services Pay Fees option to pay fines.

 5. Are additional points added to my record for being declared a Super Speeder or being suspended for non-payment of Super Speeder fees?